chenying3176/MethaneEmissionModels/README.md

 python scripts/data_processing.py
 ```

-after this command, ypur directory tree would look like this:
+after this command, your directory tree would look like this:
 ```
 ${POSE_ROOT}
 ├── exp_data